house4hack/h4h-blog-bot/README.md

 H4H Blog Bot
 ===

 House4Hack or H4H is a makerspace in Centurion, South Africa.
 This telegram bot was create to increase visibility of the House4Hack meetups on Tuesday evenings.
-The idea is to take a couple of pictures, add optional captions and a short prompt and for ChatGPT to compose a reasonably true account of a project or activity during the makerspace meetup.
+The idea is to take a couple of pictures, add optional captions and a short prompt and for ChatGPT to compose a reasonably true account of a project or activity during the makerspace meetup

 Example
 ===